 Next, assign evaluators for each source that will provide the values for the network attribute.

 Learn more about types of evaluators used by a network

 Network attributes can also have parameters that can be used by their evaluators.
 Parameters allow dynamic analysis with network attributes by modeling such characteristics as truck height or weight, weather factors, or current speeds.
 Restriction attributes always have a parameter named Restriction Usage.

-Network attributes can also be edited to accommodate any changes you might want to make to the properties to suit your analysis.
+Network attributes can also be edited to accommodate any changes you may want to make to the properties to suit your analysis.

-The best practice for editing network attributes in a network dataset is in a project which does not involve layers that use the network dataset.
-Some editing might get blocked on the network dataset properties dialog box if there are layers in the project that uses this network dataset.
-It is therefore recommended to create a blank project, add connection to the geodatabase that contains the network dataset, and make edits in this project.
-When the layers using this network dataset are opened in an ArcGIS Pro session, you won't be able to add, delete, or rename a cost or a restriction attribute.
-This is to ensure the network dataset schema updates succeed and that the layers using it are initialized properly when opened.
+The best practice for editing network attributes in a network dataset is in a project that does not involve layers that use the network dataset.
+Some editing may be blocked on the Network Dataset Properties dialog box if there are layers in the project that use this network dataset.
+It is recommended that you create a blank project, add a connection to the geodatabase that contains the network dataset, and make edits in this project.
+When the layers using this network dataset are opened in an ArcGIS Pro session, you will be unable to add, delete, or rename a cost or a restriction attribute.
+This is to ensure that the network dataset schema updates succeed and that the layers using it are initialized properly when opened.

 Access network attributes

-Follow the steps below to access the network attributes from the Network Dataset Properties dialog box.
+Complete the following steps to access the network attributes from the Network Dataset Properties dialog box:

 - Click Travel Attributes.
-Three tabs—Travel Modes, Costs, and Restrictions—appear.
+Six tabs appear: Travel Modes, Costs, Restrictions, Descriptors, Time Zone, and Hierarchy.